0xKitsune/cfmms-rs/README.md

 ## ------------------------------------
 ## Tests and Docs are still being written 🏗️.
-This repo is still being tested, assume bugs until tested.
+Tests are still being written, assume bugs until tested.
 If you would like to help contribute on the tests or docs, feel free to open up an issue or make a PR.
 ## ------------------------------------

 # cfmms-rs